 In one of the projects, I focused on the exploration of design techniques for children to create a space for dialogue and reflection upon gender stereotypes and to guide the students in the design of preliminary prototypes of genderless interactive toys.
+The design goal was motivated by an ongoing school project in collaboration with the local Museum Frederic Marès in which the students participated in educational activities that focused on the change of social roles and values of toys across different generations.

 The students went through an iterative design process, starting with reflections on gender stereotypes of toys and using digital fabrication tools to prototype alternative design ideas for genderless toys.